-Over the past 27 years, the New York City School Construction Authority (SCA) has located, designed, and constructed, the most cutting edge educational and recreational facilities for the more than one million New York City public school students.
-The SCA has provided nearly 250,000 new school seats, not including Temporary Classroom Units (TCUs), to New York City students, opened the nation’s largest free Universal Pre-Kindergarten (UPK) network providing over 7,700 seats under the Mayor’s UPK initiative and protected, repaired and upgraded over 1,800 schools in over 1,400 school buildings with nearly 12,000 capital improvement projects.
+Over the past 30 years, the New York City School Construction Authority (SCA) has located, designed, and constructed the most cutting edge educational and recreational facilities for New York City public school students.
+Since its creation, the SCA has provided approximately 275,000 new school seats for New York City students and opened the nation’s largest free Universal Pre-Kindergarten (UPK) network providing more than 10,000 seats under the Mayor’s UPK and 3-K initiatives.
+In addition, the SCA has protected, repaired and upgraded over 1,800 schools in 1,400 school buildings, half of which are over 60 years old.

-Our record has been exemplary and always improving.
-More recently, in addition to establishing the nation’s largest Universal Pre-Kindergarten network, the SCA constructed an unprecedented number of schools and additions and completed thousands of capital improvement projects, including the repair, re-opening and completing of permanent renovations on a record number of schools in the aftermath of Super Storm Sandy.
-Concerned about our environment, we made sustainable design and construction our new standard and implemented a diversity program that redefined the tone and changed the approach to minority participation’ at the SCA.
+Our record has been exemplary and is always improving.
+The SCA has constructed an unprecedented number of schools and additions and completed thousands of capital improvement projects, including the repair, re-opening and completion of permanent renovations on a record number of schools in the aftermath of Super Storm Sandy in 2012.
+More recently, the SCA has been hard at work upgrading electrical infrastructure in order to provide air conditioning (A/C) for every classroom in New York City by 2021, one year ahead of schedule.

 - Lorraine Grillo